765 742 9066 Toggle Nav

 Protecting your family legacy

 Leaving a financial legacy is a final act of love meant to endow family members now and into the future.
-Yet all too often, people lose precious heirlooms, estates, and money when divorce becomes part of the story.
+Yet all too often, people lose precious heirlooms, estates, vacation homes, and money when divorce becomes part of the story.
 But there are steps you can take to create a safety net ahead of time.

 Dividing Assets in a Divorce